CodeFromAnywhere/sensible/README.md

 # Welcome

 Sensible is a full stack typescript framework that lets you build apps super quickly and smoothly.
 Sensible lets you easily share your code between `React` and `React Native`, and between `front-end` and `back-end`.
 It has never been this easy!
-Sensible's mission is to boost the productivity of 100.000+ Software Developers, making it as easy as possible to build a high-quality full-stack mobile/web app.
+Sensible's mission is to boost the productivity of 100.000+ Software Developers, making it as easy as possible to build high-quality full-stack mobile- and web-apps.

 Curious?
 Just run `npx sensible` and see the magic, or [check out the demo on the website](https://www.sensible.to)